 Allow your pie to cool at room temperature for at least an hour.
 Then, cover it in foil and place in the fridge so that the pie can stiffen and the juices can absorb into the filling.
 This will help give you the perfect slice like the one above.
 Just look at those apple layers!

 You can serve your apple pie cold or warm.
 I recommend popping it in the oven at 300 for about 15 minutes before serving if you want a warm slice.
 Topping it with ice cream not only adds some extra indulgence, but it also helps to balance out the tartness of the apples.
 It’s an absolute must for me.

-Make sure to tag me @butternutbakery on Instagram if you make this apple pie.
-I love seeing my recipes come to life in YOUR kitchen!
-To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
+Make sure to tag me @butternutbakery on Instagram and comment below if you make these Caramel Apple Muffins.
+To pin this recipe and save it for later, you can use the button on the recipe card or on any of the photos above.
 Happy baking!Print

 - 3 tsp granulated sugar